 Solve storage problems in real time

-Customers need to do more than warehouse their data.
-They need to manage it.
-QF2 lets administrators find and solve problems in real time.
-For example, an administrator can easily determine IO hotspots and apply capacity quotas that take effect immediately.
-QF2 makes it easy to manage projects and users with insight into how the storage is being used.
+Qumulo lets administrators find and solve problems in real time.
+It’s easy to manage your projects and users when you have insight into how the storage is being used.

 Run in the cloud and on premises

-QF2 uses continuous replication to move data where it’s needed, when it’s needed.
-Continuous replication means customers can easily transfer data from their on-prem QF2 cluster to their QF2 cluster in AWS, perform their computations, and then transfer the results back to the on-prem storage.
+Continuous replication means you can easily transfer data from your on-premise Qumulo cluster to your Qumulo cluster in AWS, perform their computations, and then transfer the results back to the on-premise storage.

 Data analytics workflow

-Here is an example of a streaming data analytics workflow that shows QF2 as the central, storage for the entire process, from ingesting the data to displaying it and acting on it.
+Here is an example of a streaming data analytics workflow that shows Qumulo as the central, storage for the entire process, from ingesting the data to displaying it and acting on it.

 Input can come from devices, such as cell phones, scientific instruments, autonomous vehicles and serial devices.
-It can also come from applications, which typically store their data in QF2 and then send a link to the event data flow software packages.
-The compute resources process the data and both store and retrieve files from QF2.
+It can also come from applications, which typically store their data in Qumulo’s file system and then send a link to the event data flow software packages.
+The compute resources process the data and both store and retrieve files from Qumulo.
 Finally, the results are delivered and either displayed as information on a dashboard or used to trigger a particular action, such as a security alert.